woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 than your opponents.
 Having the ability to ask the data many questions at the same time is very crucial.

-In practice, that means I can reduce days or even weeks of analysis to just a few hours.
+In practice, that means I can cut down days or even weeks of analysis to just a few hours.
 Using Domino, I can quickly evaluate many different machine learning strategies for the Kaggle contest.
 On top of that, I don't have to waste any time on infrastructure setup and hardware maintenance.
 Domino simply takes care of the rest.
 This really